Simplifying Complex Rational Expressions

 A complex rational expression is a rational expression in which the numerator and/or the denominator are rational expressions.
 In other words, a complex rational expression is a nasty-looking rational expression.
-They are almost always written in a small font, too.
+They're almost always written in a small font, too.
 Hello, eye strain.

 Here are some complex—and repulsive—rational expressions.
 Remember that sums and differences of rational expressions are still rational expressions, and that polynomials are also rational expressions.
 It's too bad that polynomials can't be content being polynomials.
-We're hoping it's not long before it grows out of that phase where it feels the need to be somebody else.
+We're hoping it's not long before they grow out of that phase where they feel the need to be somebody else.

 Simplifying a complex rational expression means writing it so it looks less disgusting.
 By the time you're done with it, it shouldn't have any fractions in the numerator or in the denominator.
 Then we can make the font bigger and it won't be such a sprint to the finish line.

 To simplify a complex rational expression that consists of a single fraction or polynomial in the numerator and a single fraction or polynomial in the denominator, we do like we did with numerical fractions and use the division symbol to rewrite the expression.
 Good news for the division symbol, because he hasn't gotten nearly as much play since that fraction line first made an appearance.
 You can call him the comeback kid.

 From here, all we're doing is finding the quotient of two rational expressions, which we already know how to do.
 Go brain, go.

 Simplify the expression .